 The successful implementation of these initiatives in the PSH partner communities will require determination and patience from all stakeholders - PSH donors, volunteers, executive board, partner organizations, and most importantly, people in the community.
 We have learned that true development is an evolutionary process that relies on strong relationships and honest feedback and PSH is committed to engaging in both.

 DONALD OGISI - Donald graduated from the University of London in 2005 with a Degree in Computer Science.
-He moved to the U.S. in 2007 and currently works as an Analyst with a Pharma Company.
-He is also doing an MBA at NYU's Stern School of Business.
+He moved to the U.S. in 2007 as a Technology Consultant and currently works as an Technology Lead with a Pharma Company.
+He completed his MBA at NYU's Stern School of Business in 2017.
 In his spare time, he loves reading (well, listening to audiobooks), working on side-projects, and telling anyone who will listen that he has run a half-marathon.

 EFOSA OJOMO - Efosa came to the States in 2000 to attend Fisk University.
 He later graduated from Vanderbilt University in 2005 with a degree in Computer Engineering and began working for National Instruments shortly thereafter.
-In December 2006, he moved to Madison, Wisconsin and began the role of Sales Engineer for National Instruments.
-Efosa is currently at Harvard Business School completing his MBA.
+He moved to Madison, Wisconsin as a Sales Engineer in 2006.
+He completed his MBA at Harvard Business School in 2016 and is currently a Research Fellow at the Clayton Christensen Institute for Disruptive Innovation.
 In his spare time he enjoys reading books on development economics and Africa, working out, listening to music, listening to music while he works out, and watching both biased and unbiased news channels.
 Efosa does not like vegetables.

 JEREMY AKINS - Jeremy is a proud alumnus of the University of Michigan, receiving his Bachelors and Masters degrees in Computer Engineering in 2002 and 2004.
 He moved to Madison in 2005 to take a job with Epic supporting medical software.
 When not working he still manages to find other reasons to stare at a computer screen, but also enjoys reading, being outdoors, and cheering on the resurgent Brewers (formerly a lifelong pursuit of futility).